dpakGit/DevOps_Traning/Linux/Cron_Jobs.md

 Output: HELLO WORLD

-##  Install cronie package and start crond service
+## Steps to Install cronie package and start crond service :
 You can install the cronie package and start the crond service using the following commands.
 These commands assume you're using a package manager like yum (for RHEL/CentOS systems):

 ### Check Status